machinetranslate/machinetranslate.org/integration/cat-tools.md

 | Amazon Translate (AWS)   |  75 | Glossaries, Adaptive customization, to and from English only  | Difficult | $15 per 1 M characters, $60 for adaptive customization per 1 M characters | Amazon shared responsibility model, ISO 27001-compliant |
 | Modern MT   |  40+ | Glossaries, Adaptive customization for all pairs  | Easy | $25 per month for professionals/unlimited no. of characters, $50 for real-time adaptive | No-trace, ISO 27001 and GDPR-compliant |

-# Privacy
+#### Privacy

-More information on how the MT vendors process your data is available from:
+More information on how the machine translation vendors process your data is available in their websites:

  - for DeepL:
  [https://www.deepl.com/pro-data-security/](https://www.deepl.com/pro-data-security/)